 (c) any person who appears to be using the land for any unlawful purpose or for a purpose contrary to the objects of the Act;

-(d) any person who has committed a breach of these regulations if it appears that his continued presence may lead to a further breach of the regulations.
+(d) any person who has committed a breach of these regulations if it appears that their continued presence may lead to a further breach of the regulations.

 [Regulation 8 amended: Gazette 30 Jun 1995 p.
-2785.]

-9. Penalties

-A person convicted of an offence against these regulations is liable, where no penalty is expressly provided by these regulations for that offence, to the penalties provided by the Act.
+2785; SL 2023/173 r.
+11.]

+[9.
+Deleted: SL 2023/173 r.
+12.]

 10. Activities requiring consent

 On any land to which these regulations apply, a person shall not, without the written consent of the Minister or the Registrar or a person authorised in writing by the Minister or the Registrar —